 \subsection{Updating the Probability Distribution}

-As we expect that the agent's performance —and hence, the cumulative rewards— will improve over time, the MAB algorithm should receive non-stationary feedback.
+Since the agent’s performance—and thus the cumulative reward—changes over time, the MAB algorithm naturally receives non-stationary feedback.
 To take this non-stationary nature of the learning into account, we employ a modified version of the Exponential-weight algorithm for Exploration and Exploitation (Exp3, see~\citealp{auer02exp3} for an introduction).
 At round~$n$, Exp3 chooses the next arm (and its associated learning rate) according to the arm probability distribution $p_{n}$ which is based on weights $(w_n(k))_{1 \leq k \leq K}$ updated recursively.
 Those weights incorporate a time-decay factor $\delta \in (0, 1]$ that increases the importance of recent feedback, allowing the algorithm to respond more quickly to changes of the best action and to improvements in policy performance.
 Specifically, after picking arm $k_n$ at round~$n$, the RL agent interacts $C$ times with the environment and the MAB algorithm receives a feedback $f_n$ corresponding to the average reward of those $C$ interactions.
 Based on~\citet{moskovitz21top}, this feedback is then used to compute the \emph{improvement in performance}, denoted by $f'_n$, obtained by subtracting the average of the past $j$ bandit feedbacks from the most recent one $f_n$:

-The improvement in performance allows computation of the next weights $w_{n+1}$ as follows, where initially $w_1 = (0, \ldots, 0)$:
+The improvement in performance allows the computation of the next weights $w_{n+1}$ as follows: